Corner Fireplace Buyer's Guide

 Direct vent models are the golden boy of gas fireplaces.
 They are incredibly versatile and offer excellent heat efficiency ratings.
 Unlike b-vent models, direct vent systems can run vertically and horizontally.
 Some can even run downward for short stretches, when used in conjunction with a power vent fan.
 This makes it possible to install them in almost every situation without disturbing the floor plan of the house.

 - Side view of corner fireplace installation framing

 The vent itself has two sections, one for drawing air into the fireplace and one for expelling the flue gases.
 The front glass of the fireplace is completely sealed during use, making the unit more heat efficient.
 It also does a great job of protecting the air quality of your home.
 The flame quality may not be quite as good as the b-vent models, but if you are looking for supplemental heat, you'll be far happier with direct vent.

 These models are particularly suited to corner installations.
 That's because you can route the venting horizontally through an outside wall, an especially handy feature.
 They also come in a wide range of sizes and options, so you can choose one that complements the rest of your decor.

 Vent-free fireplaces are the most versatile since they don't require any venting at all.
-Instead, these models are designed to burn the fuel in such a way that hardly any particulate is created.
-Trace vapors vent into the home, which means these are not good options for people who are very sensitive to particulates.
+Instead, these models are designed to burn the fuel in such a way that hardly any by-products are created.
+Though, trace vapors do vent into the home, which means these are not good options for people who are very sensitive to combustion particles.
 Also, they're not recommended for small, closed areas where the fuel vapors cannot dissipate.
 These models are limited to 40,000 BTUs.